History of tattooing: Traditional practices by regions

-Americas
+The Americas

 North America

 Indigenous peoples of North America have a long history of tattooing.
 Tattooing was not a simple marking on the skin: it was a process that highlighted cultural connections to Indigenous ways of knowing and viewing the world, as well as connections to family, society, and place.

 There is no way to determine the actual origin of tattooing for Indigenous people of North America.
-The oldest known physical evidence of tattooing in North America was made through the discovery of a frozen, mummified, Inuit female on St. Lawrence Island, Alaska who had tattoos on her skin.
+The oldest known physical evidence of tattooing in North America was made through the discovery of a frozen, mummified, Inuk female on St. Lawrence Island, Alaska who had tattoos on her skin.
 Through radiocarbon dating of the tissue, scientists estimated that the female came from the 16th century.
 Until recently, archeologists have not prioritized the classification of tattoo implements when excavating known historic sites.
 Recent review of materials found from the Mound Q excavation site point towards elements of tattoo bundles that are from pre-colonization times.
 Scholars explain that the recognition of tattoo implements is significant because it highlights the cultural importance of tattooing for Indigenous People.

 Early explorers to North America made many ethnographic observations about the Indigenous people they met.
-Initially, they did not have a word for tattooing and instead described the skin modifications as "pounce, prick, list, mark, and raze" to "stamp, paint, burn, and embroider."
+Initially, they did not have a word for tattooing and instead described the skin modifications as "pounce, prick, list, mark, and raze" to "stamp, paint, burn, and embroider".
 In 1585–1586, Thomas Harriot, who was part of the Grenville Expedition, was responsible for making observations about Indigenous People of North America.
 In A Brief and True Report of the New Found Land of Virginia, Harriot recorded that some Indigenous people had their skin dyed and coloured.
 John White provided visual representations of Indigenous people in the form of drawings and paintings.
 Harriot and White also provided information highlighting specific markings seen on Indigenous chiefs during that time.
 In 1623, Gabriel Sagard was a missionary who described seeing men and women with tattoos on their skin.